Preparing a Project Plan Face-to-Face

 You don’t have to bring an entire entourage to the client’s site, especially if there is a substantial amount of travel involved.
 But, you should have a key representative from each major group that the client will be interacting with.
 It’s your job as project manager to coordinate all these efforts, but it’s also good for the client to have a direct relationship with these key players.

 Make sure key resources from the client are in attendance as well.
 There is nothing worse than not having the right people in the room when questions are asked and answers are not forthcoming.

 2. Keep it on Track

-One challenge that does surface when you want to know how to do a project plan in person is that a meeting can have a tendency to get off track quick.
+One challenge that does surface is that a meeting can have a tendency to get off track quickly.
 For example, someone may bring up a topic that nobody had considered up to this point (a good thing), but discussing this topic at this time also has the potential of derailing the rest of the very important topics that need to be covered.
 It’s up to you as a Project Manager to find the best time to discuss this new subject.
 You may want to spend a bit of time on it now and see if it can be resolved.
 If not, schedule a follow-up meeting to give this necessary topic the right amount of time for consideration.

 3. Schedule the Right Amount of Time

 You will be amazed at how much can be accomplished if you have the right people in the room to prepare a project plan and keep it on track.
 One final aspect to making the meeting a success is to schedule the right amount of time necessary to finish the plan.
 You may want to have a contingency plan in place for another half-day or entire day to finish up any loose ends in order to make the most of your time together.

 It’s hard not to see the progress that has been made when it comes to technology, but, there’s still nothing like getting together in person from time to time.
 Sure, it may seem somewhat old-fashioned, but you will be very pleased with the long-term results that come from this investment of time, money, and resources.